yuhongsun96/NARS-Param-Search/README.md

 What it does:
 -------------
-This is a hyperparameter tuning suite for the Non-Axiomatic Reasoning System for applied use cases.
-It uses Hyperopt to sample the user defined search space to find the best performing parameters given a set of Narsese input files.
+Provide a hyperparameter tuning suite for the Non-Axiomatic Reasoning System for applied use cases.
+Uses Hyperopt to sample a user defined search space to find the best performing parameters given a set of Narsese input files.
-- For each set of parameters, it executes a user defined number of runs of NARS, each starting from a random initial state.
-- NARS runs until all target statements in the Narsese file have been deduced by NARS or a specified timeout is reached.
-- Each run of NARS is benchmarked with an objective functions.
-The final loss for a set of parameters is taken to be the average performance across the runs of NARS.
-- A few predefined objective functions are available to choose from.
-Custom objectives can also be added in objectives.py.

 How to Use:
 -----------